GoogleCloudPlatform/dotnet-docs-samples/appengine/flexible/RedisCache/README.md

     accessible.
 Note the Endpoint for the database.

 4. Edit [appsettings.json](appsettings.json).
 Replace
-    `your-redis-config-string` with your Redis Endpoint.
+    `your-redis-endpoint` with your Redis Endpoint.

 ## Run Locally